coderefinery/ase-workshop-2019/ase-talk.md

 ???

 - Witness development cycles like a bush not as a three.
-- A cycle is a PhD-thesis.
+- Cycle-time is close a PhD-thesis.
-- Loss of our most precious resource - time
+- Loss of a very precious resource - time
-- Someone comes after us - could be our future self
+- Someone comes after us - could be our future self!

 ---

 # Write tests first!

 ???
--  You start writing your code from an outside-in perspective.
+- We need testable code!
+(We = you, me, the world)
 - Tests are specification; they define behavior.
--  Write just enough tests to specify the behaviors you're building and only write code to make failing test pass.
+- because you are trained to work like this:
+  - as a scientist you make a hypothesis.
+  - next you need verify it, which often takes a little more effort than expected.

 --